gut health and menstrual cycle

 But how are your hormones and your gut really connected?
 After all, those are two completely separate systems in the body, right?

 As a naturopathic physician, I’m here to tell you that everything in your body is connected.
-Your hormone health influences every system in your body, and as growing research shows, your microbiome just might too.
+Your hormone health influences every system in your body, and as growing research1 shows, your microbiome just might too.
 Your hormones and your gut each affect the other, and taking care of these systems can be key to optimal health.

 I can’t stress this enough, a happy gut and balanced hormones are pillars for your overall health.